-The measure of success for this action plan is it will be easier to conduct conflict searches and to locate other information in ProLaw.
+The measure of success for this action plan is it will be easier to conduct conflict searches as well as and to locate other information in ProLaw.

 Create manuals and checklists for deputies and staff regarding important duties and reminders.